jgjin/not-quite-an-expert/content/posts/elm-first.md

 ```
 Notice we can give the wrapped data a name. e.g. `UpdatingName` wraps a `String`, which we call `newName`.
 ## `subscriptions`
 `subscriptions` is a bit less intuitive than the rest.
 It helps to have an example.
-In our case, because we are keeping track of time, we want to update model on (i.e. subscribe to) regular time intervals.
-To do so, we can use the `Time.every` function, which takes milliseconds as argument[^2]:
+In our case, because we are keeping track of time, we want to the update model on (i.e. subscribe to) regular time intervals.
+To do so, we can use the `Time.every` function, which takes `m` milliseconds and a message to emit every `m` milliseconds as arguments[^2]:
 [^2]: By nature of being pure functional I guess, Elm is particular in defining "argument" and "parameter" separately.
 From [Beginning Elm](https://elmprogramming.com/function.html#function-application): "The terms parameter and argument are often used interchangeably although they are not the same.
 [A]n argument is used to supply a value when applying the function (e.g. `escapeEarth 11`) whereas a parameter is used to hold onto that value in function definition (e.g. `escapeEarth myVelocity`)."
 ```Elm
 subscriptions : Model -> Sub Msg